Brian Simon: Military service

-During the Second World War, Simon served in the Dorsetshire Regiment and the Royal Corps of Signals and was attached to the Phantom regiment (General Headquarters Liaison), which took him to many places and led to a lifelong friendship with the actor David Niven.
+During the Second World War, Simon served in the Dorsetshire Regiment and the Royal Corps of Signals and was attached to the 'Phantom Regiment' (General Headquarters Liaison Regiment), which took him to many places and led to a lifelong friendship with the actor David Niven.
+Others who served with Simon in the Phantom Regiment included his former Cambridge lecturer Michael Oakeshott, Jakie and Michael Astor, future Tory MP Hugh Fraser, and actor Hugh Williams.